heiner/dylaniki/Workingman’s_Blues.md

 Did you ever expect to hear a line like “The buying power of the proletariat's gone down” in a song lyric?
 Way to go, Bobby!
-In a straight line from [Ballad of Hollis Brown](/wiki/Ballad of Hollis Brown "wikilink"), through the ''Farm Aid ''initiative in the eighties, here’s one of the highlights of the album — but more than a political statement, it is also a love-ballad.
+In a straight line from [Ballad of Hollis
+Brown](Ballad of Hollis Brown "wikilink"), through the ''Farm Aid ''initiative in the eighties, here’s one of the highlights of the album — but more than a political statement, it is also a love-ballad.

-Musically, it is a close cousin of [Cross the Green Mountain](/wiki/Cross the Green Mountain "wikilink") with which it shares the ever-descending bass line and some of the chord shadings that never manage to decide whether they’re major or minor (and *which* minor they are!).
+Musically, it is a close cousin of [Cross the Green Mountain](Cross the Green Mountain "wikilink") with which it shares the ever-descending bass line and some of the chord shadings that never manage to decide whether they’re major or minor (and *which* minor they are!).